dunst-project/dunst-project.org/content/documentation.md

 <dt id="icon"><code>icon</code></dt>
 <dd>

 <p>The icon of the notification in the form of a file path.
-Can be empty if no icon is available or a raw icon is used instead.</p>
+Can be empty if no icon is available or a raw icon is used instead.
+This setting is not to be confused with the icon setting in the urgency section.</p>

 </dd>
 <dt id="match_transient"><code>match_transient</code></dt>